greeniot/RaspberryPi-Basics-Sample/README.md

 sudo apt-get install tightvncserver
 ```

-If the installation finished successfully, we can launch a virtual server
+Once the installation finished successfully, we can launch a virtual server

 ```sh
 tightvncserver
 ```

-You will be asked to enter your a password and an optional view-only password.
-While anyone with the first password you enter can view and control the RPi remotely once you the VNC server runs on the RPi, the second password only provides view rights.
+You will be asked to enter a password and an optional view-only password.
+While anyone with the first password you enter can view and control the RPi remotely once the VNC server runs on the RPi, the second password only provides view rights.
 That is like looking over someone's shoulder while they are using a laptop.
 You can see everything that's going on, but you can't intervene.
+For this tutorial we will choose `raspberry` as a password both times.

 Next we can start the VNC server.
-It takes several options which you can check out via `man vncserver`.
-A typical launch command would for example be
+The `vncserver` command takes several options which are explained in detail in the manpages `man vncserver`.
+A typical launch command looks like

 ```sh
 vncserver :1 -geometry 1920x1080 -depth 24
 ```

 The `:1` specifies the so called display number.
 Note that the number `:0` is reserved by default, thus we should use a number greater than 0 for our display.
 The `-geometry` options determines the resolution, here we are displaying the desktop in full HD.
-Finally `-depth` specifies the color depth (must be between `8` and `32`).
+The `-depth` option specifies the color depth (must be between `8` and `32`).

-As already mentioned there is always an X session running on display `:0`.
+As already mentioned there is always an X session running on display `:0` thus we have now two X sessions running.
 To save resources it is a good idea to shut down the display manager

 ```sh
 service lightdm stop
 ```

 The RPi is now ready.
 The VNC server is running and we can connect to it from our laptop.
-The connection process depends on the operating system.
-Before we go into that, to quit the VNC server running on the RPi simply type
+The connection process itself depends on the operating system on your laptop.
+Before we go into that, to quit the VNC server on the RPi simply type

 ```sh
 vncserver -kill :1